 Transatlantic network architect, interested in all forms of tech, driven to explain said tech to anyone who will listen.
 Loves networking in all its incarnations, interested in other layers, not just 1-4.

-Course Overview (music) Hi everyone, my name is Leigh Bogardis and welcome to my course, Selecting and Setting up the Right Aruba Switch.
+Course Overview [Autogenerated] Hi, everyone.
+My name is Lee Bogard A. Some welcome to my course selecting and setting up the writer ruber switch.
 I'm a consulting network architect from the UK currently working in Qatar.
-This course is an introduction to the Aruba OS Switch line of devices and includes hands-on demonstrations on setting up your new Aruba OS switch.
-Some of the major topics that we will cover include choosing the right switch for the network need, initializing the switch for first use including setting up SSL web access and SSH logins, manually configuring VLANs and discussing VLAN discovery protocols, manually configuring aggregate links and making them work with other switch vendors.
-By the end of this course, you'll know what you need to do to get the right switch for the job, set it up and insert it into a simple layer two network.
-Before beginning the course, you should be familiar with standard layer two networking concepts like VLANs and link aggregation.
-I hope you'll join me on this journey to take your first steps with Aruba OS switch devices with the Selecting and Setting up the Right Aruba Switch course at Pluralsight.
+This courses an introduction to the Aruba arrests which liner devices and includes hands on demonstrations on setting up your new Aruba our switch.
+Some of the major topics that we will cover include choosing the right switch for the network need initializing the switch for first use, including setting up SSL Web access and Ssh!
+Loggins manually configuring villains in discussing villain Discovery protocols, manually configuring aggregate links on making them work with other switch vendors.
+By the end of this course, you'll know what you need to do to get the right switch for the job, set it up and inserted into a simple layer to network before beginning the course.
+You should be familiar with standard layer to networking concepts like villains and link aggregation.
+I hope you join me on this journey to take your first steps with the Ruber.
+Our switch devices with the selecting and setting up the writer Ruber Switch course at plural site